ericlapointe/hello-world/README.md

 # hello-world
 This is a test

-Testing git, I'm a user from SVN ans SourceSafe
+Testing git, I'm a user from SVN and SourceSafe